Medically reviewed by Drugs.com. Last updated on Sep 7, 2023.

 Liver Dose Adjustments

--Mild (Child-Pugh A) or moderate (Child-Pugh B) hepatic impairment: No adjustment recommended.
+- Mild (Child-Pugh A) or moderate (Child-Pugh B) hepatic dysfunction: No adjustment recommended.

--Moderate to severe hepatic impairment: Reduce dose to 450 mg orally 2 times a day.
+- Severe hepatic dysfunction (Child-Pugh C): Reduce dose to 450 mg orally 2 times a day.

 Dose Reduction Schedule for Adverse Reactions: